- This event has passed.

 There are many ways to encourage more teamwork in the classroom, from room design, to classroom procedures, to pedagogical strategies.
 The fundamentals of teamwork play into some of today’s popular teaching practices: project-based learning, design thinking, and makerspaces to name a few.

-Come join Darri and Carrie as they strive to bring more collaboration to students of all ages.
-Teachers, librarians, and school and district leaders from kindergarten to middle school will benefit from attending this session.
-There will be time to get your questions answered at the end of the presentation.
+Watch Darri and Carrie as they strive to bring more collaboration to students of all ages.
+Teachers, librarians, and school and district leaders from kindergarten to middle school will benefit from watching this recorded session.

 About the Presenters